 Analyzing this information helps you identify which campaigns are not just drawing attention, but actually delivering revenue and conversions.
 For example, while the Black Friday Sale generated the most leads and revenue, the Retargeting Ads campaign shows strong efficiency in converting leads to SQLs and offline purchases-indicating it's highly effective at closing deals.

-Practical Applications of CRM Data in GA4
+Practical Applications in GA4

 By syncing CRM sales data with GA4, you can determine which ad campaigns, keywords, and traffic sources drive not just leads, but real revenue.